/ tool-comparisons / Angular vs HTMX for Solo Developers

 JavaScript knowledge required.
 Angular demands deep JavaScript and TypeScript expertise.
 HTMX requires almost none.
 You can build sophisticated web applications with HTMX while writing minimal JavaScript.
 For developers who are stronger on the backend, HTMX lets them build dynamic UIs without switching mental models.

 Bundle size and performance.
-HTMX is 14KB.
-Angular's minimum bundle is several hundred KB.
+HTMX is about 16KB minified and gzipped, with no dependencies.
+Angular's minimum production bundle runs into the hundreds of KB because you ship the framework runtime itself.
 For server-rendered pages that need some interactivity, HTMX loads faster and uses fewer resources.
-For complex SPAs, Angular's larger bundle enables capabilities that justify its size.
+For complex SPAs, Angular's larger bundle enables capabilities that justify its size, and modern Angular offers zoneless change detection and incremental hydration to trim runtime cost.

 When to Choose Angular